xpander69/mate-archbuilds/README.md

 - Use it at your own risk.
 I am  not responsible for your system instabilities or broken packages.

 # Download
--For those who don't know or want to compile
+- For those who don't know or want to compile
--Only x86_64 builds and gtk2
+- Only x86_64 builds and gtk2

 https://drive.google.com/file/d/0B5ebeh_twYb_SzNKckpsZ0xPelU/view?usp=sharing